Overview

 Instruments

 Switch instruments at any time — even mid-performance.
+Favorites and recents make it quick to get back to the sounds you use most.

 Effects